Signs You Are Recovering From Burnout (Even If It Doesn’t Feel Like It Yet)

 7. You no longer try to function like before

-you are allowing the idea that your old way of living was not sustainable.
+your previous way of living was not sustainable.

 It looks like: